stevereiner/flexible-graphrag/README.md

 # Flexible GraphRAG

-**Flexible GraphRAG** is a platform supporting document processing, knowledge graph auto-building, RAG and GraphRAG setup, hybrid search (fulltext, vector, graph) and AI Q&A query capabilities.
+**Flexible GraphRAG** is an open source platform supporting document processing (Docling or LlamaParse), knowledge graph auto-building, schemas, LlamaIndex LLMs, RAG and GraphRAG setup, hybrid search (fulltext, vector, graph), AI query, and AI chat capabilities.
+The backend uses Python, LlamaIndex, and FastAPI.
+Has Angular, React, and Vue TypeScript frontends.
+A MCP Server is also available.
+Currently supports 13 data sources, 10 vector databases, OpenSearch / Elasticsearch search, 8 graph databases, and Alfresco.
+These servers and their dashboards can be configured in a provided docker compose.

 <p align="center">
   <a href="./screen-shots/react/chat-webpage.png">